PollenCode/rgb-navigation/docs/RGBLang.md

 b = 0
 ```

-This code shows a gradient from black to red.
+This code shows a gradient from black to green.

-### Timer
+### Moving animation

 To create moving animations, you should use the builtin `timer` variable.
 This variable contains the amount of milliseconds since the program has started running.